ERROV/isp-crm-Dashbord/README.md

-# Hala FTTH - ISP CRM & Help Desk System
+# ISP CRM & Help Desk System

 This is a comprehensive, full-stack web application designed to serve as a Customer Relationship Management (CRM) and Help Desk system for an Internet Service Provider (ISP).
 It provides a multi-faceted platform for managing subscribers, tickets, tasks, employees, and sales leads, all governed by a robust role-based access control system.